Player-Doite/DoiteAuras/README.md

 _Please respect the license note._

-## Features                                                                  Upcoming Features
+## Features
-- Able to track an ability, buff, debuff and/or item                          - Ab
+- Able to track an ability, buff, debuff and/or item
 - Custom conditions (~50) to align when to show/hide icons
 - Custom "and/or () logic" builder for a more precise conditioning
 - Custom time tracking system for auras on the target